eormeno-idei/tetris/README.md

-Collecting workspace information# Tetris Game

-A classic Tetris game implementation using HTML, CSS, and JavaScript.
+# A classic Tetris game implementation using HTML, CSS, and JavaScript.

 ## Description